-The Postdoc Seminars are usually held in the Biological Sciences Learning Center (BSLC, Map), Room 205, on Fridays at 3:30pm.
+The Postdoc Seminars are held in the Biological Sciences Learning Center (BSLC, Map), Room 205, on Fridays at 3:30pm or 4pm.
 The seminars aim to promote effective training and career counseling of postdocs, while encouraging research and social communication among the postdoc community.

 Food and drink are provided thanks to the support of the BSD Office of Graduate and Postdoctoral Affairs.
 Contact any member of the Seminar Committee with questions, comments or queries about the seminars.

 Careers at a Teaching-intensive University, Kolla Kristjansdottir, Ph.D. will discuss her career as an Assistant Professor at Midwestern University

 Friday, January 16, 3:00 PM to 4:30 PM, KCBD Auditorium 1103

 European Funding Opportunities for Postdocs, Researchers and Students of All Nationalities and Disciplines

 Marie Curie fellowships and Eruopean Research Council grants will be presented.
 Click for more information.

 Careers in Consulting, Kristen Cook, PhD, Boston Consulting Group